ja2ui0/sidecarr/README.md

 ## What It Does

-**Sidecarr** is a minimal, containerized launcher that gives you a collapsible sidebar for quick access to your self-hosted services via iframes.
+**Sidecarr** is a minimal, containerized launcher that gives you a collapsible side panel for quick access to your self-hosted services via iframes.
 You define the layout in a simple `config.yaml`, drop in your own icons, and go.
 It does exactly one thing: give you fast access to everything you already run - no bloat, no nonsense.

 You can reload frames, pop them out into new tabs or windows, and keep unused ones from hogging memory with optional discard behavior.

 ## Why I Wrote It

 I really like [Organizr](https://github.com/causefx/Organizr).
-It's a great app.
-But after running it for a while, I realized I was only using one feature - the side pane to load services in iframes.
+It's a great app, and I recommend it for anyone who will make use of its features.
+After running it for a while, I realized I was only using one feature myself - the side panel to load services in iframes.
 I wasn't using widgets or integrations, just the ability to switch between persistent views of my tools... without opening a dozen tabs.

-At the same time, I preferred the widget ecosystem of standalone dashboard apps and wanted a clean way to use them alongside a simple menu for switching between tools.
+At the same time, I preferred the widget ecosystem of other dashboard apps and wanted a clean way to use them alongside a simple menu for switching between tools.

 Rather than keep running a full-featured app for just one use case, I started from scratch and built Sidecarr - something that does exactly what I need and nothing more.
 It's small, fast, transparent, and fits perfectly into Docker-based homelab setups.